-The existing development is legal-nonconforming in terms of landscaping and floor area ratio (FAR), and therefore is subject to the nonconforming provisions of the Costa Mesa Municipal Code (CMMC) Section 13-204.
-(The existing building setbacks and parking are in conformance with the current commercial development standards.)
+The existing development is legal-nonconforming in terms of the parking, setback, landscaping, and floor area ratio (FAR), and therefore is subject to the nonconforming provisions of the Costa Mesa Municipal Code (CMMC) Section 13-204.
 Pursuant to this Code Section, a conforming use may be located on a nonconforming property so long as the new site modifications do not result in greater site nonconformities, and such improvements bring the site into greater conformance with Code requirements.
+In addition, if the site is legal non-conforming in regards to parking, a use may not be replaced with a conforming use that requires more parking, unless additional parking is provided pursuant to the CMMC.

 The CMMC and General Plan establish maximum floor area ratios (FARs) for each non-residential land use designation based on trip generation characteristics.
-Pursuant to the General Plan, the maximum FAR for the proposed use is 0.20 and the existing FAR is slightly higher at 0.23.

-Improvements would be made to bring this structure into compliance with current building and safety codes; however, and as specifically allowed by the CMMC, the building size, placement, floor area ratio, and associated nonconforming landscaping can remain and is considered legal-nonconforming.
-The applicant is proposing to bring the property into closer conformance by providing additional site landscaping.
+Pursuant to the General Plan, the maximum FAR for the proposed use is 0.20 and the existing FAR is 0.38.
+Improvements would be made to bring this structure into compliance with current building and safety codes; however, and as specifically allowed by the CMMC, the building size and placement on the site and associated nonconforming FAR, setbacks, and landscaping can remain, and is considered legal-nonconforming.
+Lastly, the parking required for the previous retail home-furnishing store is the same for the cannabis storefront and therefore, no additional parking is required.